brendt/stitcher.io/src/content/blog/2017-11-11-shorthand-comparisons-in-php.md

 ```

 If this `$condition` evaluates to `true`, the lefthand operand will be assigned to `$result`.
-If the condition evaluates to `false`, the righand will be used.
+If the condition evaluates to `false`, the righthand will be used.

 Interesting fact: the name **ternary operator** actually means "an operator which acts on three operands".
 An **operand** is the term used to denote the parts needed by an expression.